 The 10th Australian Media Traditions Conference, hosted by the University of South Australia will be held in Adelaide, Thursday 15 - Friday 16 February 2018, with the theme Making Media History.

 The conference will focus on questions and issues relating to the production of media history in the emerging digital era.
-While the 2018 AMT theme focuses on methodological and historiographical issues, we encourage scholars to submit presentations that address all forms of media history, and to extend or incorporate the concept of ‘making media history’ to other media disseminations.
+While the 2018 AMT theme will focus attention on methodological and historiographical issues, other communication and media scholars will submit presentations that address all forms of media history, and incorporate the concept of ‘making media history’.

-We invite papers and panels on all aspects of media history methodology, including journalism, public relations, audiences, technology, photography, advertising, and media institutions – press, broadcast, cinema, regulators, libraries and museums.
+There will be papers and panels on aspects of media history methodology, including journalism, public relations, audiences, technology, photography, advertising, and media institutions – press, broadcast, cinema, regulators, libraries and museums.

-The conference theme aims to address practical aspects of the production of media history and the development and application of media historical processes, including:
+The conference will address practical aspects of the production of media history and the development and application of media historical processes, including:

 - the construction/deconstruction of media history in contemporary research